Unit History

 In the summer of 1942, The Rotary Club of Oshawa and General Motors of Canada made a joint decision to support the formation of an Air Cadet Squadron in Oshawa.
 The Squadron received its charter on August 6th, 1942 and by October, five officers were training more than sixty cadets at the Oshawa Armory.

-• In 1950, the Squadron moved into its present headquarters, the Rotary Hall, originally a General Motors showroom until 1929.
-Renovated during the 1990-1991 training year by the City of Oshawa and Squadron staff, it now houses 160 plus cadets, officers and civilian staff in snug quarters.
+In 1950, the Squadron moved into its present headquarters, the Rotary Hall, originally a General Motors showroom until 1929.
+Renovated during the 1990–1991 training year, the facility continues to provide a dedicated space for the cadets of 151 Squadron.

-• The crest of 151 Squadron is designed in the approved format for all Royal Canadian Air Cadet Squadrons: A winged roundel featuring the Squadron Name and Number, surmounted by the Canadian Coronet.
-The central theme of the Squadron crest features the stylized maple leaf used in the Canadian Air Force roundel, symbolizing the Squadron’s ties to the current Air Force.
-Superimposed over that is the Leaping Lynx, taken directly from the nose art on Wing Commander Chadburn’s own personal Spitfire, LV-C. This symbolizes the Squadron’s ties to the past.
-The unit crest was designed by Major Garry Burns in 1992, coinciding with the Squadron’s 50th Anniversary.
+The crest of 151 Squadron follows the approved format for all Royal Canadian Air Cadet Squadrons: a winged roundel displaying the Squadron’s name and number, surmounted by the Canadian Coronet.
+Its central theme is the stylized maple leaf from the Canadian Air Force roundel, representing the Squadron’s connection to the current Air Force.
+Superimposed on the leaf is the Leaping Lynx, taken from the nose art of Wing Commander Chadburn’s Spitfire LV-C, symbolizing a link to the past.
+Designed by Major Garry Burns in 1992, the crest was introduced in conjunction with the Squadron’s 50th Anniversary.